mizaiz/mizaiz/README.md

 i think you're an extraordinary person but you arent nerdy enough to understand - ellie

 i think i love you but you arent nerdy enough to understand.. -nid

+i love you too and i AM nerdy enough to understand,, - ellie